vedph/cadmus_itinera_doc/overview.md

 ## Items

-The Cadmus data model for the _Itinera_ project includes 5 item types:
+The Cadmus data model for the _Itinera_ project includes 4 item types:

 - *letters*: data about letters;
 - *correspondents* of the letters;
 - *poetic texts* related to the letters;
 - *manuscripts*.

-Of these models, letter, correspondent, and poetic text belong to the epistolography domain; manuscript and hands to the codicology domain.

 ![items](./images/models-items.png)